digideskio/mapNepal/README.md

 ## mapNepal
 This is an attempt to generate map of different boundries within Nepal.
 There are 14 anchals, 75 districts and I'd like to be able to create a map myself without having to search in google.
 I am also interested in knowing about interesting features (how population varies between cities, how economic prosperity of a place depends on the proximity to Kathmandu, river+road networks, etc).

+## Usage
+1. All districts: 'python mapNepal.py -all'

+2. Single District: 'python mapNepal.py -d Baglung '

+3. Anchal: 'python mapNepal.py -a Bagmati'

+## Get Data
-To that end, one could download osm data from http://download.geofabrik.de/ and extract boundaries from osm data.
-However, I found that cumbersome.
-There's a lot of things that I would need to install before I could get the geo-location of nodes that I am interested in.
+One could download osm data from http://download.geofabrik.de/ and extract boundaries from osm data, which is rather cumbersome.
+There's a lot of things that one would need to install before I could get the geo-location of nodes that I am interested in.
 Instead, I use overpass API to directly download the osm file for a specific node that I am interested in.
-For a given node (say, district of Kathmandu), one would have to go through following steps:
+For a given node (say, district of Kathmandu), one would have to go through following steps to get node specific osm file:

-## Steps
+* Steps

 0. Go to openstreetmap: https://www.openstreetmap.org/ and enter Kathmandu ![](./plots/Search.png)